Maurice-Yu/Projects-2021-2022/README.md

 # thermal updater: spring 2022
 My first program written in ASM.
 Learned how hard it was code back in the day
 # matata: spring 2022
-My first introduction to cache aware programing and function abstraction using C. Function pointers were a tough one to design and impliment.
+My first introduction to cache aware programing and function abstraction using C. I learned how there are many optimizations beyond big O there were.
+Function pointers were a tough one to design and impliment.
 Learned not to use C when possible
 # web server: fall 2022
 My third group project and my first introduction to multithreaded programs.
 There is so much to keep track of when multithreading.
 I can understand how there can easily be bugs in webservers.